-The period after a serious injury can be confusing with many questions about how to get medical care and how to pay your bills, among other questions.
-We can help.
+The period after a serious injury can be confusing with many questions about how to get medical care and how to pay your bills, among other concerns.
+Hurt Trucker Attorneys can help.
 We can answer your questions and explain your rights.
-Below, we answer many of the questions frequently asked by injured truckers in regards to truckers’ workers compensation.
+Below, we have answered many of the questions most frequently asked by injured truckers in regards to truckers’ workers compensation.
 If you do not see the information you are looking for, please contact us by form, phone, or email any time for an answer to your question at no cost or obligation.

 The trucking company denied my workers’ compensation claim, but I still have injuries that prevent me from returning to truck driving.
 How can I get further medical treatment?

 The first option is to submit medical bills to your personal health insurance or employee group plan, if applicable.
 While workers’ compensation is the primary payer, once a formal denial is received from workers’ compensation, health insurance should pick up coverage.
 If you are married, contact your spouses’ health insurance carrier to see if they will cover your treatment.
 If you are a veteran, contact your local VA to determine whether you have medical benefits.
 If none of these options work, contact your state department of Health and Human Services to determine if there is any state aid available to assist you in your situation.
 It will also likely be necessary to file a workers’ compensation petition to determine your entitlement to medical and/or indemnity benefits.

 If the trucking company denies my workers’ compensation claim, will Medicare or Medicaid pay my medical bills.
 My employer has offered me COBRA, should I take it?